foxbunny/duckweed/docs/guide/event-helpers.md

 would need to create or mock event objects.
 Duckweed comes with helper functions that can make things a bit easier.

-Let's go back to our second example and use the helpers:
+Let's go back to the code from our [second example](./mav-intro.md) and use the
+helpers:

 ```jsx
 /** @jsx duckweed.html */